Breast Augmentation Surgery in Montreal

 Swelling completely resolves: 4-8 weeks

 Breast augmentation, which involves the placement of round or shaped breast implants, is one of the most frequently performed plastic surgery procedures.
 Dr. Benchetrit, a knowledgeable and experienced breast surgeon in Montreal, can help you if you feel your breasts are too small, poorly shaped or asymmetrical.
-If you are interested in enhancing the size and shape of your breasts with saline or silicone gel implants, please contact our plastic surgery practice for more information.
+If you are interested in enhancing the size and shape of your breasts with saline or silicone gel implants, please contact our West Island plastic surgery practice for more information.

 Breast Augmentation Consultation